killer0071234/ha-hiq/README.md

 - LD-D8-IQ (light on / off and brightness supported)
 - LD-P4-IQ (light on / off, brightness and RGB supported)
 - LD-V4-IQ (light on / off, brightness and RGB supported)
+- Virtual LC (light on / off supported)

 ---

 ### cover<a name="cover"></a>

+Blinds in the HIQ controller are called [cover](#cover) devices in HA.

 Supported HIQ expansion units:

 - BC-5-IQ
+- Virtual BC

 Possible commands for the blinds are: